fluxcd/flux/internal_docs/releasing.md

     If this is _not_ the first release on this branch, you will need to either merge master, or cherry-pick commits from master, to get the things you want in the release.

-4. Put an entry into the `CHANGELOG.md`
+4. Add an entry for the new release in the `CHANGELOG.md` file

     If you cherry-picked commits, remember to only mention those changes.